 The Board-approved Group Trading Book, Non-Traded Market Risk and Investment Policies collectively define the requirements for the management of the different sources of market risk across the Group.
 Under policy, the management of market risk is delegated by the Board of Directors to the Group ALCO.
-The first line of Defense functions, such as Group Treasury, are responsible for the day to day management of these risks and ensuring that QNB operates within its management limits, product mandates and overall Risk Appetite.
+The First line of defence functions, such as Group Treasury, are responsible for the day to day management of these risks and ensuring that QNB operates within its management limits, product mandates and overall Risk Appetite.

-The independent Second Line of Defense monitoring and reporting of market risk exposures against management limits is performed by the Strategic Risk Management team within Group Risk.
-Exposures against limits are reported to Management in the first line of defense and Group ALCO.
+The independent Second line of defence monitoring and reporting of market risk exposures against management limits is performed by the Strategic Risk Management team within Group Risk.
+Exposures against limits are reported to Management in the first line of defence and Group ALCO.
 Compliance with Group and Board level limits is also independently reported to the GMRC and GBRC.
-Group Internal Audit, as part of its role as the third line of defense, undertake routine reviews of the first and second line of defense functions.
+Group Internal Audit, as part of its role as the third line of defence, undertake routine reviews of the first and second line of defence functions.